Drama and Technical Theatre

 Drama and Production Technology in Upper School

 Each new Upper School season and play/performance event encourages students to explore a new landscape and provides new “sets” of opportunity and skill-building.
-The 2021–2022 theatre season will open with The Addams Family, a musical comedy inspired by the original New Yorker cartoons and the 1960s television show.
+The 2022-2023 theatre season will open with Thornton Wilder’s Pulitzer Prize winning play, Our Town.
+The winter show will be The SpongeBob Musical.

 Cast members and crew heads (crew heads are students in leadership roles who actively participate in the entire rehearsal and production process) may earn ½ credit toward the Performing Arts requirement for each of the major productions: Fall Play, Winter Play, and Spring Play.
 Additional stage crew members (e.g., running crew and costume crew) may receive up to ¼ credit toward the Performing Arts requirement for their participation in each of the major theatrical productions.